Sprink

 Solution

 By simply introducing modern paradigms and functionality, the product would streamline users' workflows and ease frustration.
-I used the culmination of my knowledge from the discovery work to create a new sitemap and preliminary wireframes demonstrating what the tool could be.

 Users could work from a single centralized location whether a table, a member's profile, or a contractor's profile instead of navigating through 10+ screens to find information they needed throughout the AS400.

-Information in one part of the system like Funds and Payments would be reflected in another part of the system like the Member Profile funds and payments, instead of requiring isolated data entry into both locations.
+Information in one part of the system like Funds and Payments would be reflected in another part of the system like the Member Profile Funds and Payments, instead of requiring isolated data entry into both locations.

 The client was elated with the potential of how much easier their lives would be with the new product.
 They signed a contract to move forward with the MVP.